ifdefelse/ProgPOW/README.md

 }
 ```

-The `LANES*REGS` of mix data is initialized from the hash’s seed.
+The `fill_mix` function popilates an array of `int32` values used by each lane in the hash calculations.

+Test vectors can be found [in the test vectors file](test-vectors.md#fill_mix).

 ```cpp
 void fill_mix(